 Sometimes we create links to files or folders, which we later tend to forget about.
 Just like entropy, the volume of these links only grows, and soon we have a ton of files shared all over the internet, that we are completely oblivious about.
-Our latest features give new options for keeping your files under control.
+Our latest feature gives you new options for keeping your files under control.

-Because not every situation is the same, you can select one of the quick options (one hour, one day or one week) or you can set a completely arbitrary date and time.
+Because not every situation is the same, you can select one of the quick options (one hour, one day or one week or never) or you can set a completely custom date and time.

-Note: setting expiration is currently only available in the web application.
+Note: Setting the expiration date is currently only available in the web application.